/goal vs /loop vs /schedule vs Ralph: Which Loop Do You Actually Need?

 | Best for | converge on a verifiable outcome | poll something that changes | recurring/event-driven jobs | grinding a backlog overnight |

 /goal <condition> runs turn after turn until the condition holds.
-The mechanics matter: after each turn, a small fast model (defaults to Haiku) reads the transcript and answers yes/no. "No" comes with a reason, which becomes guidance for the next turn.
-Under the hood it's officially "a wrapper around a session-scoped prompt-based Stop hook."
+The mechanics: after each turn, a small fast model (defaults to Haiku) reads the transcript and answers yes/no. "No" comes with a reason, which becomes guidance for the next turn.
+Officially it is "a wrapper around a session-scoped prompt-based Stop hook."

 Two properties trip people up:

 1. The evaluator cannot run commands or read files.
-It judges only what's in the conversation.
-So /goal the auth module is refactored is unenforceable, but /goal npm test exits 0 and npx tsc --noEmit is clean β run both and show the output works, because Claude surfaces the proof in the transcript.
+It judges only what is in the conversation. /goal the auth module is refactored is unenforceable. /goal npm test exits 0 and npx tsc --noEmit is clean — run both and show the output works, because Claude prints the proof into the transcript.

 2. There is no built-in turn cap.
 The official pattern is to write the cap into the condition itself: ...or stop after 20 turns.
-Conditions max out at 4,000 characters; one goal per session; /goal alone shows status including token spend; the evaluator's own cost is billed on the fast model and is typically negligible.
+Conditions max out at 4,000 characters.
+One goal per session. /goal alone shows status, including token spend.
+The evaluator's own cost bills on the fast model and is usually negligible.

 Headless works too: claude -p "/goal ..." runs the whole loop in one invocation.

-Pick /goal when the outcome is binary and provable from command output: [fix-tests-and-lint](/loops/fix-tests-and-lint) is the archetype, [kill-flaky-tests](/loops/kill-flaky-tests) the harder cousin (exit condition: 10 consecutive green runs).
-More at [/type/goal](/type/goal).
+Pick /goal when the outcome is binary and provable from command output. get-the-build-green is the archetype; kill-flaky-tests is the harder version (exit condition: 10 consecutive green runs).
+More at /type/goal.

 - Session-scoped.
-Tasks live in the current conversation, stop when you start a new one, and are restored on
+Tasks live in the current conversation, stop when you start a new one, and survive

 --resumeonly if unexpired. - Seven-day expiry.
-Every recurring task self-deletes 7 days after creation β an intentional bound on forgotten loops.
+Every recurring task self-deletes 7 days after creation.
+This is deliberate: it bounds forgotten loops.

-- 1-minute minimum, and fires are jittery (up to 30 minutes late, or half the interval for sub-hourly).
+- 1-minute minimum, jittery fires.
+Up to 30 minutes late, or half the interval for sub-hourly.
 Never build a loop that assumes exact fire times.

 - Self-pacing.
-Omit the interval and Claude picks the delay each iteration (1 minβ1 hr) based on what it saw, and can end the loop itself once work is provably done.
+Omit the interval and Claude picks the delay each iteration (1 min to 1 hr) based on what it saw, and can end the loop itself once the work is provably done.

-Pick /loop when you're reacting to external change rather than converging on a state: [ship-pr-until-green](/loops/ship-pr-until-green) polls CI and pushes fixes until it's green.
-Browse [/type/loop](/type/loop).
+Pick /loop when you are reacting to external change rather than converging on a state: ship-pr-until-green polls CI and pushes fixes until it is green.
+Browse /type/loop.

 /schedule creates a Routine: prompt + repos + connectors, executed on Anthropic-managed cloud infrastructure (research preview; Pro/Max/Team/Enterprise).
-Calling it "cloud cron" undersells it β one routine can have a schedule, an HTTPS fire endpoint, *and* GitHub event triggers.
+One routine can have a cron schedule, an HTTPS fire endpoint, and GitHub event triggers.

-The safety model is structural, and you should know it before you rely on it: routines run with no permission prompts at all.
-Blast radius is contained by fresh clones (no local files), pushes restricted to claude/-prefixed branches by default, connector scoping, and a daily per-account run cap.
-Minimum schedule interval is 1 hour β sub-hourly polling belongs in /loop, not a routine.
+Know the safety model before you rely on it: routines run with no permission prompts at all.
+Containment is structural instead — fresh clone per run (no local files), pushes restricted to claude/-prefixed branches by default, connector scoping, and a daily per-account run cap.
+Minimum schedule interval is 1 hour.
+Sub-hourly polling belongs in /loop, not a routine.

-Pick /schedule when the job recurs on a calendar or fires on an event and doesn't need your machine: nightly audits, morning triage, PR-opened reviews.
-Examples at [/type/schedule](/type/schedule).
+Pick /schedule when the job recurs on a calendar or fires on an event and does not need your machine: nightly audits, morning triage, PR-opened reviews.
+Examples at /type/schedule.

-The [original Ralph Wiggum loop](/loops/the-original-ralph-wiggum-loop) is a bash while true around claude -p "$(cat prompt.md)".
-Fresh context every iteration; all memory in files.
-That amnesia is the feature β no context rot, no 200-turn drift β and the danger: Ralph has no built-in stop, cap, or expiry.
+The original Ralph Wiggum loop is a bash while true around claude -p "$(cat prompt.md)".
+Fresh context every iteration; all memory lives in files.
+That buys you no context rot and no 200-turn drift.
+It also means Ralph has no built-in stop, cap, or expiry.
 None.
-Every guardrail is yours to add: a hard MAX_ITER, a programmatic success check (never let the loop grade its own homework), and a guardrails file the agent reads at start and appends learnings to at the end of each pass.
+Every guardrail is yours to write: a hard MAX_ITER, a programmatic success check (never let the loop grade its own homework), and a guardrails file the agent reads at start and appends learnings to after each pass.

-There's also a bashless variant β a Stop hook that re-injects the prompt each time the agent tries to end its turn: [stop-hook-ralph](/loops/stop-hook-ralph-deterministic-loop-without-bash).
-Same semantics, one session, still needs a hard cap by construction.
-Whole family: [/type/ralph](/type/ralph).
+There is also a bashless variant — a Stop hook that re-injects the prompt each time the agent tries to end its turn: stop-hook-ralph.
+Same semantics, one session, same need for a hard cap.
+Whole family: /type/ralph.

-Pick Ralph when you have a backlog of independent items and a mechanical check per item, and you're willing to build the harness.
-If you're not, you don't want Ralph yet.
+Pick Ralph when you have a backlog of independent items, a mechanical check per item, and the willingness to build the harness.
+Without the harness, skip Ralph.

 The 30-second decision

-/goal(cap in the condition). - Watch something and react, this session? β
+/goal, cap written into the condition. - Watch something and react, this session?

-/loop(remember: 7-day expiry, jitter). - Recurring or event-driven, laptop closed? β
+/loop.
+Remember the 7-day expiry and the jitter. - Recurring or event-driven, laptop closed?

-/schedule(1h minimum, no prompts β scope it). - Backlog to grind overnight, fresh context each pass? β Ralph (bring your own cap or don't run it).
+/schedule.
+1-hour minimum, no permission prompts, so scope it. - Backlog to grind overnight, fresh context each pass?
+Ralph, with your own cap, or not at all.

-They compose, too: a routine that fires on PR events can set a /goal inside the run; a Ralph iteration is just a headless session that could itself carry a goal.
-And whichever you pick, an unattended loop should be able to tell you it finished β ConnectMyEmail gives your agent an email lane so "notify me" isn't the hard part of the harness.
+They compose.
+A routine that fires on PR events can set a /goal inside the run.
+A Ralph iteration is a headless session that can itself carry a goal.
+And whichever you pick, an unattended loop should be able to tell you it finished — ConnectMyEmail gives your agent an email lane, so "notify me" is not the part of the harness you have to build.